- Tips & Ideas for Touring Siem Reap With Kids

 Make a point of taking breaks, staying in the shade and staying hydrated, especially the kids.
 Wear sunscreen even if it’s cloudy.

-Wear bug spray in the rainy season; their mosqitos are nothing to mess around with.
+Wear bug spray in the rainy season; their mosquitos are nothing to mess around with.
 They do have dengue fever outbreaks (though they mostly affect local people).

-Stay in a hotel that’s good enough quality to have air condititioning.
+Stay in a hotel that’s good enough quality to have air conditioning.
 Chances are good your windows won’t have screens and you don’t want to sleep with them open.

 To combat the heat and humidity tour guides often take their visitors out in the morning, then back to their hotels for lunch and a swim or nap.
 Then they do more touring in the late afternoon as things cool off.